 Many weed species are responsible for the degradation of the Big Scrub remnants.
 The most troublesome are Madeira vine (Anredera cordifolia), large- and small-leaved privet (Ligustrum lucidum, Ligustrum sinense), morning glory (Ipomoea purpurea) and wanderer (Tradescantia fluminensis).

 Madeira vine is the most destructive due to its extremely efficient reproductive system, very rapid growth, heavyweight and capacity to blanket even large trees.
 It can reduce healthy rainforest to a stand of vine-draped poles within one to two decades.
 Privet effectively invades the understorey, dominates the mid storey, and covers the forest floor, displacing native species.
 Wanderer forms a thick mat, effectively inhibiting the germination of rainforest seedlings.

 Rainforest Rescue Responds

 Rainforest Rescue has been working with project partners, Big Scrub Landcare (BSL), to restore the Big Scrub since 1999.
-With the support of tax-deductible donations from individuals and sponsorship from businesses Rainforest Rescue has committed over $100,000 to Big Scrub restoration and education so far.
+With the support of tax-deductible donations from individuals and sponsorship from businesses, Rainforest Rescue has committed over $100,000 to Big Scrub restoration and education.